razpinator/rayo/README.md

 ## Contributing

-Functure is in active development.
+Rayo is in active development.
 See the spec for implementation details.